ethan-se/pipettino-casa0014/README.md

 Pipettino is an Arduino MKR1010-powered interface to control an electric light unit, [Vespera](https://github.com/ucl-casa-ce/casa0014/tree/main/vespera), by sending MQTT messages over Wi-Fi.

 This repository contains the following resources on Pipettino:
-- Pipettino's source code, in `/src/`.
+- Pipettino's source code, in `/src/`
-- Test scripts used in the development of Pipettino, in `./test-scripts/`.
+- Test scripts used in the development of Pipettino, in `./test-scripts/`
-- A list of hardware and software required to make the device, in `BUILD.md`.
+- A list of hardware and software required to make the device, in `BUILD.md`
-- Instructions on how to reproduce this device yourself, in `BUILD.md`.
+- Instructions on how to reproduce this device yourself, in `BUILD.md`
-- Photos of concept sketches and in-progress builds of Pipettino, in `./concept/`.
+- Photos of concept sketches and in-progress builds of Pipettino, in `./concept/`

 ## How does it work?

 Pipettino is a remote sensing device connected to the edge of an Internet of Things network.
-This device is made of the following components:
+This device is made of the following electronic components:
 ### Microcontroller (MCU)
 - Arduino MKR1010
 ### Sensors